 Please arrange an appointment with Bruce directly.

-Please arrange an appointment with Tommy directly by emailing him.
+Please arrange an appointment with Sascha directly by emailing him.

 These steps are in place so that the school can assist with getting you back on track with your studies.
 We would like to see all of our students succeed and complete their programs!